strojacek/gnu-dap/README.md

 Note: This is very much a work in progress, and the original codebase was written in C. In order to start the implementation of some newer features, I needed to use generics, and have had to update the C code to C++.

-As a result, the original manual is out of date, in that it references a bunch of C related functions.
 Dap has contributions from the following individuals: